-A method for ranking the alternatives suitable for less complex reviews is to qualitatively rate the water quality improvement anticipated for each POC under each treatment alternative.
-Also, below is an example scale for determining the benefit of each alternative for the given parameter of concern (Tables 5-1 and 5-2). -The applicant may propose other qualitative ranking methods as an alternative to the example provided.
+A method for ranking the alternatives suitable for less complex reviews is to qualitatively rate the reduction in water quality degradation anticipated for each POC under each alternative.
+Below is an example scale for determining the benefit of each alternative for the given parameter of concern (Tables 5-1 and 5-2).
+The applicant may propose other qualitative ranking methods as an alternative to the example provided.